Kessler Mountain Regional Park Development

 Completed in 2017

-Kessler Mountain Master Plan Phase one: Completed in 2016
+Kessler Mountain Master Plan Phase One

 This phase included six lighted soccer fields, four lighted baseball fields, two restroom/concession buildings, about 400 parking spaces, and other associated infrastructure including an entry road, water, electric, sewer lines, and a temporary trailhead access to the Kessler Mountain trails.